 This class will not sell you anything, but knowledge and review items you already understand, the goal is to jointly create a base understanding of all these interrelated items and their fire ground impacts.
 Lessons learned can be taken back to your agency and worked, tested, researched etc. to assist your agency in the goal of ensuring the best system possible fire stream development for your jurisdiction.

-For more information, contact Lt.
+Contact Lt.
 Chris Byrne: firstname.lastname@example.org